vovanbo/treelib/docs/source/pyapi.rst

 .. method:: is_leaf ()

     Check if the node has children.
-Return False if the ``fpointer`` is empty or None.
+Return False if the ``children`` is empty or None.

 .. method:: is_root ()